oesmith/puffing-billy/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+1. Integration for test frameworks other than rspec.
+2. Caching (for super awesome improved test performance).